nextonesfaster/sujalbolia.com/content/projects/eyeint.md

 project_home = "https://github.com/nextonesfaster/eyeint"
 +++

-eyeint (`ii`) is a command line app to inspect arbitrary sized integers without various settings.
+eyeint (`ii`) is a command line app to inspect arbitrary sized integers with various settings.

 `eyeint` has the following features: